InteVleminckx/Compilers/project1/README.md

 **Known problems:**\
 P2: Conversions: Right now, all (implicit) conversions (e.g. int to float too) raise a warning (=>semantic analysis).
 This can/will be fixed in the future.
 P3: 2 Code Generation: LLVM: Check TODO in codeGeneration.py
+We also haven't paid any attention to assignment between pointers and type checking when assigning a pointer yet.

 **Extra functionality, not described in the assignment sheet:** \
 /